 Because, dear reader.
 Somebody must know of my suffering.

-And that somebody gets to be you!
+And that somebody gets to be

 Lucky you.

-Maybe you'll feel a little less alone next time you are in way over your head on a project that you have no choice but to see yourself through, and perhaps you'll also be made aware of some pitfalls I discovered.
+a project that you have no choice but to see yourself through, and perhaps you'll also be made

 What, you still think I have an ulterior motive for making a post that took five months to write?
 How dare you insinuate that I would demand that I get anything in return for my work!
 I would never attempt to write organic content in a bid to get your attention, thus increasing my status and down the line fleecing you for pocket chan-